-Route the seat belt tongue through the child restraint and insert it into the buckle until you hear and feel the latch engage.
+3. Route the seat belt tongue through the child restraint and insert it into the buckle until you hear and feel the latch engage.
 Be sure to follow the child restraint manufacturer's instructions for belt routing.

-4. Pull on the shoulder belt until the belt is fully extended.
-At this time, the seat belt retractor is in the automatic locking mode (child restraint mode).
-It reverts to emergency locking mode when the seat belt is fully retracted.
+4. Pull the shoulder belt until the belt is fully extended.
+At this time, the seat belt retractor is in the Automatic Locking Retractor (ALR) mode (child restraint mode).
+It reverts to the Emergency Locking Retractor (ELR) mode when the seat belt is fully retracted.